 This article is part of the World Economic Forum Annual Meeting (Davos-Klosters, Switzerland 21—24 January 2020)

 The leading causes of death in 1900 were mostly infectious/communicable diseases.
 While the prevalence of most causes has diminished, the largest increases include heart disease (+40%) and cancer (+300%).
 Granted, this is partly due to doubling life expectancy and a lack of death from other causes.
-However, given time and resources, scientists and physicians may cure these challenging diseases.
+However, given time and resources, scientists and physicians may make progress against these challenging diseases.

 Today, six of the seven leading causes of death are non-communicable diseases (heart disease, stroke, lung diseases, cancer, Alzheimer’s disease and diabetes).
 Regenerative medicine may be our best hope to solve the great non-communicable diseases of our time, and perhaps the single most transformative medical innovation in a century.

-The current market for stem cell therapies is growing at 36% per year and will rapidly expand when a breakthrough treatment for non-communicable disease or a lifestyle factor occurs.
-With greater resources and an increasingly experienced talent pool, scientists and physicians may be able to develop stem cell science to cure the world’s most challenging diseases.
+The current market for stem cell therapies is growing at 36% per year and will rapidly expand when a significant advance for non-communicable disease or a lifestyle factor occurs.
+With greater resources and an increasingly experienced talent pool, scientists and physicians may be able to advance stem cell science to help address some of the world’s most challenging diseases.

 For more information please visit https://www.weforum.org/agenda/2020/01/how-will-stem-cells-impact-the-future-of-medicine/